Minors for Engineering Students and How to Declare One

 Science but Electrical Engineering students may.

-Note - For more information about minors and the minor declaration form, go to the College of Engineering wiki.
+Note - For more information about minors and the minor declaration form, go to the Grainger College of Engineering Wiki.

 Bioengineering Minor - Check for the most current information about this minor at: Department of Bioengineering, Bioengineering minor